Honda RVF750 RC45: Engine

-Major development changes were made to the RC45’s engine, one of the first differences seen is the bore and stroke, which are much different from the RC30.
+Major development changes were made to the RC45's engine, one of the first differences seen is the bore and stroke, which are much different from the RC30.
 The RC45 had a reduced stroke compared to the RC30, the RC30 having used a bore and stroke of 70 mm x 48.6 mm, whereas the RC45 was changed to a more over-square stroke ratio of 72 mm bore and 46 mm stroke.
 This allowed higher maximum engine revolutions than the RC30, whilst maintaining equal piston speed.

 Where the RC30 had used roller bearings on the camshafts, the RC45 used more conventional plain bearings.
 The RC30 had used a piston with one compression ring and oil control ring to reduce friction.
 This was very effective for racing but resulted in increased oil consumption in the road-going bikes.
 The RC45 changed to the more conventional two compression ring system, also with an oil control ring.
 Low-friction piston ring materials and a molybdenum-disulphide coating on smaller piston skirts were used to reduce internal friction.

-A significant engine architecture difference between the RC30 and RC45 was the change from centre gear-drive mechanism to crank-camshaft drive, located on the end of the crankshaft (first seen in the NR750).
+A significant engine architecture difference between the RC30 and RC45 was the change from centre gear-drive mechanism to crank-camshaft drive, located on the end of the crankshaft.
 This reduced the number of crankshaft bearings by one, and camshaft bearings by four, with an associated reduction in friction.
 The RC45 also followed the RC30 in using titanium connecting rods in a revised format, made lighter and stronger, to help cope with the extra RPM the moving parts of a race engine were expected to see.